orientechnologies/orientdb-docs/Concepts.md

 Due to the optimization, this query runs significantly faster, because OrientDB can narrow the search to the targeted cluster.

+## Cluster

+Where classes in provide you with a logical framework for organizing data, clusters provide physical or in-memory space in which OrientDB actually stores the data.
+It is comparable to the collection in Document databases and the table in Relational databases.

+When you create a new class, the [`CREATE CLASS`](SQL-Create-Class.md) process also creates a physical cluster that serves as the default location in which to store data for that class.
+OrientDB forms the cluster name using the class name, with all lower case letters.
+Beginning with version 2.2, OrientDB creates additional clusters for each class, (one for each CPU core on the server), to improve performance of parallelism.

+>For more information, see the [Clusters Tutorial](Tutorial-Clusters.md).

 ## Relationships

 OrientDB supports two kinds of relationships: **referenced** and **embedded**.
 It can manage relationships in a schema-full or schema-less scenario.